Robert Greene (American author): The 48 Laws of Power

-The idea behind Greene's first book is that power is amoral, i.e. it is neither good or evil.
-The 48 Laws of Power, highlights how we conceptualize power, and therefore how we behave in different hierarchical institutions.
+Greene says the idea behind his first book is that power is amoral, i.e., it is neither good nor evil.
+He states The 48 Laws of Power is intended to highlight how we conceptualize power and how we behave in different hierarchical institutions.

-Several American prisons have banned The 48 Laws of Power and The 33 Strategies of War as a security measure.

-The 48 Laws of Power has sold more than 1.2 million copies and has been referenced by 50 Cent, Jay-Z, Quincy “QD3" Jones III, Chris Lighty, Lyor Cohen, Kevin Liles, Michael Jackson, Courtney Love, and Will Smith,.
-Busta Rhymes used The 48 Laws of Power to deal with problematic movie producers.

-The 48 Laws of Power has been mentioned in songs by Jay Z, Kanye West, and Drake and in videos by The Kid LAROI and Central Cee.Greene has claimed former Cuban President Fidel Castro had also read the book.
+The 48 Laws of Power has sold more than 1.2 million copies and has been referenced by 50 Cent, Jay-Z, Quincy “QD3" Jones III, Chris Lighty, Lyor Cohen, Kevin Liles, Michael Jackson, Courtney Love, and Will Smith.
+Busta Rhymes says he used The 48 Laws of Power to deal with problematic movie producers.
+It has been mentioned in songs by Jay Z, Kanye West, and Drake and in videos by The Kid LAROI and Central Cee.
+Greene has claimed that former Cuban President Fidel Castro had also read the book.

 The Sunday Times noted that The 48 Laws of Power has become the "Hollywood back-stabber's bible" and that although the book is reportedly used by some business executives, it is difficult to find people who publicly acknowledge its influence because of the book's controversial nature.
-Greene responds to this sentiment by stating, "These laws… people might say, 'Oh they're wicked', but they're practiced day in and day out by businesspeople.
+Greene responds to this sentiment by stating, "These laws… people might say, 'Oh they're wicked', but they're practiced day in and day out by business people.
 You're always trying to get rid of your competition and it can be pretty bloodthirsty, and that's just the reality."
+Greene has also responded to accusations of his book being unethical by saying that he "could count maybe four or five laws that are overtly manipulative" and there are "44 others that are not manipulative at all".
+He then continues by saying that people cherry pick the "chapters that are most egregious".
+In December 2024, Spotify announced the book was the 6th top audiobook on their platform globally and the 5th top audiobook in the USA.

+Greene has also stated that he takes most of his own laws "with a healthy pinch of salt," saying, "When I say 'Crush your enemy,' I don’t literally mean it. […] I’m talking about the way large companies deal with each other, for example in technology it’s a dog-eat-dog environment.
+These laws are not for Joe Schmo who’s got a colleague he doesn’t like."

-A movie titled Never Outshine the Master is in development, based on the book.
-Drake is producing a cinematic series on the book.
+In 2020, the rapper Drake stated he was producing a cinematic series on the book.

 The Art of Seduction

 Greene's second book, The Art of Seduction, was published in 2001.
 The book profiles the nine types of seducers (e.g. The Rake, The Siren, and The Charmer) and details aspects of attraction, authenticity, storytelling, and negotiation.
 Greene uses examples from historical figures such as Cleopatra, Giacomo Casanova, Duke Ellington and John F. Kennedy to support the psychology behind seduction.

-The Art of Seduction is mentioned in Neil Strauss's book The Game as a recommended book in the seduction community.
 It has sold more than 500,000 copies.